Oil-Free Dairy-Free Asparagus Risotto

 In this oil-free, dairy-free PLANTifull Fare version, arborio rice fulfills its purpose.
 It releases its natural creaminess.
 Meanwhile, the rice cooker quietly handles the work.
 Fresh asparagus, thyme, and a squeeze of lemon bring brightness, while unsweetened soy milk adds luxurious, plant-based body.
 No oil.
 No dairy.
 No hovering over the stove.

-This is Italian comfort reimagined for real life — creamy, flavorful, and effortless, perfect for anyone craving healthy, plant-based risotto.
+This is Italian comfort reimagined for real life — creamy, flavorful, and effortless, perfect for anyone craving a cozy, plant-based risotto.

 Traditional risotto gets its creamy magic from the starch released by constant stirring.
 In a rice cooker, steady, enclosed heat does most of the work for you.
 It creates a rich, luscious texture with minimal effort.